+Prerequisite: ENG 103 or any 200-level ENG course (except ENG 290) or permission of instructor Thematic, stylistic, or period study in poetry.
+3 credits

+ENG 331 Victorian Poetry (y)

-Prerequisite: ENG 103, any 200-level ENG course (except ENG 290), or permission of instructor Thematic, stylistic, or period study in poetry.
-3 credits to gain a deeper understanding of the many themes and stylistic innovations of the period.
+Prerequisite: ENG 103 or any 200-level ENG course (except ENG 290) or permission of instructor Survey of British poetry written during the Victorian period, covering authors such as Tennyson, the Brownings, Christina Rossetti, and Thomas Hardy.
+Explores the cultural, political, and social milieus of the time in order to gain a deeper understanding of the many themes and stylistic innovations of the period.
 Fulfills pre-1900 B.A.
 English and writing-intensive requirement.
 3 credits

-ENG 331 Victorian Poetry (v)

-Prerequisite: ENG 103, any 200-level ENG course (except ENG 290), or permission of instructor Survey of British poetry written during the Victorian period, covering authors such as Tennyson, the Brownings, Christina Rossetti, and Thomas Hardy.
-Explores the cultural, political, and social milieus of the time in order